-If an organization that completes Part I makes grants to foreign organizations or
+If an organization that completes Part I made grants or provided other assistance

 Lines 1-2.
-Complete these lines only if the organization made grants directly to foreign organizations, foreign governments, or foreign individuals.
-Indicate "Yes" or "No" regarding whether the organization maintains records to substantiate amounts, eligibility, and selection criteria used for grants.
-Describe how the organization monitors its grants to ensure that such grants are used for proper purposes or are not otherwise diverted from the intended use.
-For example, the organization can describe periodic reports required or field investigations conducted: or it can indicate that the organization is a "friends of"

-organization that supports specified foreign organizations.
-Use Part V of this schedule for the narrative response to line 2.
+Complete these lines only if the organization made grants or provided other assistance directly to foreign organizations, foreign governments, or foreign individuals.
+Indicate "Yes" or "No" regarding whether the organization maintains records to substantiate amounts, eligibility, and selection criteria used for making grants and providing other assistance.
+Describe how the organization monitors its grants and other assistance (and re-grants thereof) to ensure that such grants and other assistance are used for proper purposes or are not otherwise diverted from the intended use.
+For example, the organization can describe periodic reports required or field investigations conducted; or it can indicate that the organization is a "friends of" organization that supports specified foreign organizations.
+Use Part V of this schedule for the narrative response to together on one line.
+In reporting investments in a region, only columns (a), (d), and (f) must be completed; columns (b), (c), and (e) need not be completed with respect to investments for the tax year.